IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/offline.md

   * ACL presentations: a single speaker is presenting on a stage.
 Although this is similar to the TED talk scenario, the speech translation system needs to deal with non-native speakers, different accents, various recording quality, terminology, and controlled interaction with a second speaker.
   * Press conferences and interviews: in this scenario, two persons interact on different topics.
 The speech translation system needs to deal with non-native speakers, different accents, controlled interaction with a second speaker, and spontaneous speeche.

-Similarly to last year, three language directions are proposed in the offline.
+Similarly to last year, three language directions are proposed in the offline task.
 Each language direction will be tested in different evaluation scenarios:
 * English -> German: TED talks, ACL presentations and press conference and interviews.
 * English -> Japanese: TED talks and ACL presentations.
 * English -> Chinese: TED talks and ACL presentations.